parviziAH/deployment-study-group/theory/docker.md

 This makes Docker perfect for deploying applications in production environments.

 ## Wrapping Up
-You've containerized a restock calculator—a real tool for inventory management.
-The exercises below build on this, giving you job-ready MLOps skills.
+You've containerized a restock calculator, a real tool for inventory management.
+But just now business contacted you and image need to have 50MB less in size.

-#TODO
-first make some exercises talked with business and the containers need to be less than XMB, how much currently is the image?
+- How much currently is the image?
-What is contributing the most, what can you do to reduce the size (wihtout touching hte python code)?
+- What is contributing the most?
+- If you had to guess, what do you think could reduce the size (without touching the python code)?

+## The exercises below are build on the previous container
 ### Exercise 1: Create Another Container

 **Goal**: Build a SIMPLE python file `order_generator.py` that processes JSON output from `algorithm.py` to generate purchase orders, calculate costs, and integrate with Docker.